 Note: Some provider organizations lack the clinical pharmacy resources to adequately perform the telepharmacy applications described in this section.
 For those organizations, consider employing a telepharmacy service to manage these functions on your behalf remotely.
-You can learn more about Cureatr’s telepharmacy services here.
+Learn more about Cureatr’s telepharmacy services.

 Another way that telehealth can make an impact is by helping with one of our nation’s most pressing problems: medication management.
 This is a problem costing substantly dollars and lives.
 The total cost of under-, over-, and misuse of medications has been estimated at $528 billion annually.
 Nothing to scoff at.
 If we look at how much money is spent in the United States for prescription use alone, it exceeds $450 billion.
 For every dollar spent on drug utilization, we’re spending $1.17 to reverse the unintended effects of those medications.
 As far as the return on investment for drug therapy in the United States, there are several areas of improvement that we must focus on.